 The Parable of the Sheep and the Goats shows that the way we treat others is really important because Jesus identifies with everyone.
 If people reject or ignore the needs of others, they are rejecting and ignoring God.
 Likewise, in blessing others, people are also being a blessing to God.

 Christians believe that the presence of God in their lives should affect how they live and treat others because one day they will stand before Jesus and answer for how they have lived.

-A key to understanding this passage fully is to keep in mind the person of Jesus depicted in the gospels – that is a Jesus who understands people.
+A key to understanding this parable is to keep in mind the person of Jesus depicted in the gospels, that is a Jesus who loves and cares for people.
 A Jesus who is a fair judge.

 - Why is the king described as a shepherd?

 - Who are the sheep and who are the goats?